-All applications have a feature where you can press a key or tap the screen to make one of the bells sound, and the computer rings the other bells.
-This allows the new ringer to practise the open handstroke lead at home, even on a tablet or smartphone.
+All applications have a feature where you can press a key or tap the screen to make one of the bells sound and the computer rings the other bells.
+This allows the open handstroke lead to be practised at home, on a tablet or smartphone.

-Practising some simple call changes, allows the new ringer to practise changing speed at handstroke.
+Practising some simple call changes allows the learner to practise changing speed at handstroke.

 All the applications have the facility to ring call changes, although you may need to set some options such as whether the call changes are called up, down or by place.
-The help file will explain how to do this.
+The help file explains how to do this.

-To start with, the call changes will need to be called occasionally to allow time for the pupil to understand how and when to pull and to settle down afterwards, but as the change between one row and the next becomes cleaner the frequency of the call changes can be increased.
+To start with, the call changes will need to be called occasionally to allow time for the learner to understand how and when to pull and to settle down afterwards, but as the change between one row and the next becomes cleaner, the frequency of the call changes can be increased.

-In method ringing changes are also made at backstroke, so it is necessary to practise this next.
+In method ringing, changes are also made at backstroke, so it is necessary to practise this as well.
 All applications have an option to practise changing at backstroke.
-This gives the pupil the chance of getting the feel of how much and when to pull.
+This gives the learner the chance to get the feel of how much and when to pull.

-sensor, to help the pupil understand the theory of call changes and work
+sensor, to help the student understand the theory of call changes and work

-out which bell to follow next and to experiment on the effect of
+out which bell to follow next.
+They can also experiment with the effect of

 different calls.
-This is useful practice prior to the pupil calling some
+This is useful practice prior to them calling their own call changes.

 In addition to Kaleidoscope places and dodges, if your pupil is experiencing difficulties, you can also adjust the speed of the rounds to give the pupil the feel of ringing at each of the three different speeds and how much they need to take in or let out rope.
-For example, normal rounds speed would be around three hours peal speed, but changing the peal speed to 2 hours 30 minutes would simulate the speed of hunting down.
-Similarly, changing the peal speed to 3 hours 30 minutes would simulate the speed of hunting up.
+For example, normal rounds speed would be around three-hour peal speed, but changing the peal speed to 2 hours 30 minutes simulates the speed of hunting down.
+Similarly, changing the peal speed to 3 hours 30 minutes simulates the speed of hunting up.

 » Introduction to Change Ringing – Learning the Ropes Level 3